HomeDev GuideAPI Reference

 Use filters to narrow down search results, or use them for database-like queries.

 The REST API and .NET client API support varying degrees of filtering on complex objects of different types.
-Supported complex objects can be divided into these types:
+You can divide supported complex objects into the following types:

 • Collections of native objects such as IEnumerable<int>.